 THINGS TO DO IN WINTER

 - If not already done, spray your deciduous stone fruit trees with copper to prevent curly leaf and other fungal infections.
-Multicrop's Kocide or Yates Liquid Copper are both good.
+Yates Fungus Fighter is effective.
 Ensure the spray is done after leaves have fallen (you may have to pick them off yourself if not done by mid June) and prior to bud burst.
 To protect microbes, put a tarpaulin below your tree so the copper doesn't go into the ground and kill these hardworking workers.

 - Outdoor pot plant leaves browning or sagging?
 Check the roots, they may be rotting.
 If so, prune off affected brown roots, repot, remove any saucers and put pot feet underneath to allow airflow through the drainage hole.
 Or buy a new plant, it's often easier!